John-R-Wallace-NOAA/FishNIRS/Bias_Correction/README.md

 The bias correction needs to be done not only when a TMA (Traditional Method of Aging) age is given, but also when there is no corresponding TMA for a given age structure.
 Hence the goal of a bias corrected prediction, from scans and/or metadata without the need for traditional aging, can be achieved.

 A functional form (model) is needed that predicts the difference between TMA and the NN predicted age given a new value of the NN predicted age.
-Below a LOWESS (locally weighted scatterplot smoothing) non-parametric model is used with R's splinefun() function for prediction.
-A GAM with a lo() or s() with various smoothing parameters ??? - see the code at the bottom of this repo doc.
+Below a LOWESS (locally weighted scatterplot smoothing) non-parametric model is used with R's splinefun() function for prediction. mgcv R package's gam() with s() smoother is also looked at for standard errors of bhe bias adjustment.

 <br>
 First some functions are needed: